 Our favourite Christmas books

-Ten Little Elves by Mike Brownlow & Simon Rickerty: We are huge fans of the Ten Little books.
+Ten Little Elves by Mike Brownlow & Simon Rickerty: We are huge fans of the Ten Little books, brilliant counting books.
 This is a must for most under 5s, the pictures are fantastic and full of things to talk about.

 The Nativity The Story of Baby Jesus by May Eliot: This book tells the traditional story of the nativity.
 Great for helping prepare for School Nativity plays.

 Christmas books for younger readers:

 Do you have any favourite Christmas books?
 Have you tried a book advent calendar?
 Let us knowin the comments below.

 If you are looking for present ideas check out our favourite Christmas gifts for 2020 here.